RobinLinus/coins-legacy/bitcoin-lite-network.md

 The only security assumption is that there is at least one honest peer.
 In the optimistic case, lite nodes sync by downloading just a few MB.
 Otherwise, nodes can disprove attackers quickly.

 ## Overview: The Circle of Proofs
 Summary.
-The Lite Network allows Lite Nodes to sync succinctly.
+The lite network enables *lite nodes* to sync succinctly.
 At its core there are three main concepts:

 - ***Output paths*** are succinct pointers to address outputs contained in the blockchain.
 The set of *unspent* output paths is an efficient represenation for the UTXO set.
 - ***Extended blocks*** are blocks extended with SPV proofs for every spending input.